Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 Prostate cancer is one of the most common cancers in men worldwide.
 Early detection through appropriate screening and investigations can significantly improve outcomes by identifying cancer at a treatable stage.

-Prostate cancer screening aims to detect the disease before symptoms develop, allowing for timely intervention and better prognosis.
+Prostate cancer screening aims to detect the disease before symptoms develop, playing a key role in prostate cancer early detection, timely intervention, and effective management.

 What happens during your appointment?